lch99310/chunghao_lee/content/about/index.md

 Now at TikTok Sydney, I point the same method at AI itself: I built TikTok Live's Root Cause Analysis system — process and platform — from 0 to 1, tracing why content-moderation models fail and routing each fix to the team that owns it.
 Its third generation, RCA Copilot, is an AI agent where humans and agents collaborate in one system.

 Two years ago I started reading down the stack — from the models I operate, to the servers under them, to the power and land under those.
-That reading became the [Data Center](/tags/data-center/) series, an Australian siting framework, and a daily intelligence feed I run for myself.
+That reading became the [Data Center 101](/tags/data-center-101/) series, an Australian siting framework, and a daily intelligence feed I run for myself.
 It's the direction I'm heading: the buying side of data centre capacity — what it costs, where it goes, and what the deal says.

 The through-line isn't a domain — it's the method: map the supply chain, find the bottleneck, then design repeatable workflows that close the loop.